amith-2001/Cyber-Cop/README.md

 # Cyber-Cop
-An API service for detection of sexual content in the video or audio file for the social media platforms
+An API service for detection of sexual content in the video or audio file for the social media platforms.

 Applications -